 Conclusion

 Take the next step in your mathematical journey.
 Practice applying the substitution property to a variety of problems, explore its applications in different branches of mathematics, and share your insights with others.
-By actively engaging with this fundamental concept, you can solidify your understanding and unlock its full potential.
+By actively engaging with this fundamental concept, you can solidify your understanding and get to its full potential.
 What equation will you conquer next using the power of substitution?